 Bright says Georgia public defenders are often underpaid and juggling too many cases.

 "The state has miles to go until every person who has been accused of a crime gets an attorney who is able to devote the necessary amount of time for the case," said Bright.

-On the civil side, the state provides no funding.
-Rather, nonprofit legal centers carry much of the load.
+On the civil side, the state provides no funding; nonprofits carry much of the load.
 The two main options are the Atlanta Legal Aid Society, which serves the metro area, and the Georgia Legal Services Program, which offers aid to the rest of the state.

 Bright says these nonprofits are "stretched extremely thin" and would need a "massive cash infusion" to address the state's access issues.
-He suggested Georgia look to states like Minnesota which help with legal aid funding for civil cases.
+He suggested Georgia model Minnesota and other states that provide legal aid for civil cases.